 The Honor Guard regularly participates in many community events such as the H.O.P.E.
 Scholarship Program, Law Enforcement Appreciation Week, the Memorial services which pays tribute to the 911 tragedy at Wentworth Park.
 The Honor Guard also participates in the MI COPS Law Enforcement Memorial at the State Capitol in May.

 The most important function that the Honor Guard performs is the attendance and paying respect to the families and communities of officers who lose there lives in the line-of-duty, and paying tribute to the deaths of retired Lansing Police Officers and their families.

-To inquire as to the availability of the Honor Guard for a funeral or community function, please contact Sergent Ellery Sosebee at 517-483-4649 or email.
+To inquire as to the availability of the Honor Guard for a funeral or community function, please contact Captain Ellery Sosebee at 517-483-4606 or [email protected].